prendradjaja/friendlog-web/JOURNAL.md

   documentation](https://developers.google.com/sheets/api/guides/concepts).
 - I had to turn on link sharing on my sheet in order to be able to access it with my API key.
-- (todo) Is my API key authorized to edit the sheet?
+- [ ] Is my API key authorized to edit the sheet?
 I don't think so, because I only enabled read permissions on link sharing.
 I should check though!

 ----

 VSCode is nice!

-(todo) Learn async/await?
+- [ ] Learn async/await?